marksandspencer/nx-plugins/contributing.md

 4. Ensure PR validation passes
 5. Issue the pull request

-## Any contributions you make will be under the MIT Software License
+## License

-When you submit a code change, your submission is understood to be under the same [MIT License](https://choosealicense.com/licenses/mit) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+By submitting a code change, you agree that your contribution will be licensed under this project's [MIT License](https://choosealicense.com/licenses/mit).
+Please contact the maintainers if this is a concern.

 ## Report bugs using GitHub Issues